 Message Processing

-When a TON user interacts with your EVM contract:- User submits a transaction on TON with target contract, function name, and arguments
+- User submits a transaction on TON with target contract, function name, and arguments

 - Assets (if any) are bridged to TAC and transferred to your proxy contract